-The system successfully achieved a steady-state speed of 700.7 rpm, demonstrating the PID controller's capability to maintain a precise setpoint.
-The dynamic response of the rotor speed for the given reference input is illustrated in Figure 3, which highlights the time-domain performance of the system under the specified conditions.
+The system successfully achieved a 700.7 steady-state speed of rpm, demonstrating the PID controller's capability to maintain a precise setpoint.
+The dynamic response of the rotor speed for the given reference input is illustrated in Figure 3, highlights which the time-domain performance of the system under the specified conditions.